 Fed sees 'persistent fragilities' for households and businesses: Fed report

-The report comes two days after the Fed wrapped up its latest two-day policy meeting and signaled the U.S. economy faces an arduous and uncertain recovery from the recession triggered by the coronavirus pandemic.
+The report comes two days after the Fed wrapped up its latest two-day policy meeting and signalled the US economy faces an arduous and uncertain recovery from the recession triggered by the coronavirus pandemic.

 "It is a long road.
 It is going to take some time," Fed Chair Jerome Powell said in a webcast press conference after the meeting.
 "We can use our tools to support the labor market and the economy and we can use them until we fully recover."